anadebarros/100-days-of-code/log.md

 **Today's Progress**:
 <ul>
 <li> Worked on my personal portfolio page fixing some CSS, HTML, and adding boostrap and media queries for responsiveness.</li>
-<li> Advanced on FreeCodeCamp Bootstrap section of Freont End Development certification </li>
+<li> Advanced on FreeCodeCamp Bootstrap section of Front End Development certification </li>
 <li> Studied Javascript with <a href="https://github.com/getify/You-Dont-Know-JS/tree/master/scope%20%26%20closures">You Don't know JS "Scopes and Closures"</a> and JavaScript: The Definitive Guide </li>

 **Thoughts:** Was a good starting day.
 Did not encounter many problems.